From, the Thinking Person’s Guide to Autism. October 25, 2012

 •Do I find any scientific research supporting their claims, or are there only individual (often emotional) testimonials of effects?

 EEG research studies electrical activity coming from the brain.
 All scientific studies of brain electrical activity measure activity coming from the brain.
 There is no hard data about the healing effect of the hat but there is an abductee who was also an epileptic with Grand Mal Seizures.
 After wearing the hat for three months his EEGs returned to normal and his seizures stopped several months later.
 He is now allowed to drive a car.
 His EEGs are hard data but his doctor does not believe the hat helped him.
-Written records of autistic children who were helped by the hat are available to an established scientific source.
-For alien abductees wearing the hat to stop their abductions, the aliens physically hurt people who forget to wear their helmets.
+Written records of autistic children who were helped by the hat are available from an accredited source.

 There are no studies using a hat with a conductive plastic that puts the brain’s electrical activity back into it.
 The hats on this website are the first hats to do so.
 There is no scientific research on the electrical activity of the hat and how it helps heal the brain.